Cast Iron Meatloaf

 VEGETABLES In the same food processor, chop the vegetables until fine.
 Set aside.

-MEAT MIXTURE In a large bowl, one big enough to really get your hands into, whisk the eggs, add the eggs, parmesan, 1/3 cup marinara, salt, oregano and pepper.
-Add the Chopped Vegetables and squeezed Bread Crumbs.
+MEAT MIXTURE In a large bowl, one big enough to really get your hands into, whisk the eggs, add the parmesan, 1/3 cup marinara, salt, oregano and pepper.
+From here on, take care to not compress it all, leaving it as loose as possible.
+Still using your hands, work the meat into the wet mixture, then the Chopped Vegetables and squeezed Bread Crumbs.

-With your hands, mix all the ingredients, really working the mixture to distribute all the ingredients evenly.
+With your hands, mix all the ingredients, really working the mixture to distribute all the ingredients evenly, again, no compressing the mixture.

 BAKE (COVERED) Gently pack (without pressing hard) the mixture into the skillet.
 Cover the skillet with foil and bake for 1 hour.